Haiti journalist dies after being hit in the head with police tear gas canister - NewsBreak

 Teams from both the Inspector General of the Haiti National Police, the equivalent of internal affairs, along with the Bureau of Criminal Affairs from the Central Directorate of the Judicial Police (DCPJ) were deployed to the scene to launch an investigation, a source told the Miami Herald.

-Jacques Desrosiers, who heads the journalists association, said he had been told that at least five journalists were injured Sunday when a specialized unit of the Haiti National Police began firing tear gas onto the crowd.
+Jacques Desrosiers, who heads the Association of Haitian Journalists, said he had been told that at least five journalists were injured Sunday when a specialized unit of the Haiti National Police began firing tear gas onto the crowd.
 Desrosiers said the association is demanding that Haitian “authorities identify the police officers who are responsible for this act” and hold them accountable.

 “Journalists and media need protection and security,” he said.